-Field Name: Length Information NumberOfIDs ID Listing Addendum subsection Usage: The number of octets in this Object, plus a last-octet pad indicator number of ID Values in this Object (minus one) A single list of ID Values; value size depends on registered Data Format Optional pointer(s) to other Objects containing Edit information Structure: Variable: see I.5.2 Variable:EBV-3 See I.5.4 See I.5.6
+Field Length NumberOfIDs ID Listing Addendum Name: Information subsection Usage: The number of octets in this Object, plus a last-octet pad indicator number of ID Values in this Object (minus one) A single list of ID Values; value size depends on registered Data Format Optional pointer(s) to other Objects containing Edit information Structure: Variable: see I.5.2 Variable:EBV-3 See I.5.4 See I.5.6

-4199 In a IDLPO's Object Info section, the NumberOfIDs field is an EBV-3 Extensible Bit Vector,

-4200 consisting of one or more repetitions of an Extension Bit followed by 2 value bits.
-This EBV-3 in I.5.2 for all Packed Objects The next fields are an ID Listing (see I.5.4) and an optional
+In a IDLPO's Object Info section, the NumberOfIDs field is an EBV-3 Extensible Bit Vector, consisting of one or more repetitions of an Extension Bit followed by 2 value bits.
+This EBV-3 encodes one less than the number of ID Values on the associated ID Listing.
+For example, an EBV-3 of '101 000' indicates (4+0+1)=5 IDs values.
+The Length Information is as described in $\underline{1.5.2}$ for all Packed Objects The next fields are an ID Listing (see $\underline{1.5.4}$) and an optional Addendum subsection (see $\underline{1.5.6}$).

-4201 encodes one less than the number of ID Values on the associated ID Listing.
-For example, an

-4202 EBV-3 of '101 000' indicates (4 + 0 + 1) = 5 IDs values.
-The Length Information is as described

-4204 Addendum subsection (see I.5.6).